 Eli Lilly paid a \$6.5 million upfront fee following the execution of the Eli Lilly Agreement in 2013, and agreed to pay royalties and additional amounts upon the achievement of development and regulatory approval milestones.
-As of December 31, 2023, Eli Lilly had paid us \$37.2 million in milestone payments in addition to approximately \$68.5 million in reimbursements for certain development costs.
+As of December 31, 2024, we had triggered \$40.0 million of milestone payments and recognized approximately \$68.8 million of reimbursements for certain development costs.